Michael Langley describes how Park’s second journey of exploration down the River Niger was ended by his mysterious death at Bussa.

 Michael Langley writes how, as early as 1620, an English traveller wrote an enthusiastic report on the wealth of the Gambia and its commercial possibilities.

-“Not histrionics but steady and constant leadership saved Shackleton and his men”.
-Michael Langley finds that the great explorer’s skill and courage rescued a whole expedition from disaster after a struggle that lasted nearly two years.
+The great explorer’s skill and courage rescued a whole expedition from disaster after a struggle that lasted nearly two years.
+‘Not histrionics but steady and constant leadership saved Shackleton and his men’.